Uniqueness from gauge invariance and the Adler zero: Constrained gauge invariance

 \subsubsection{With momentum conservation}

-Now we consider the same type of polynomials from above, but on the support of momentum conservation, $B_n(k)\equiv B(k)\delta_n$.
+Now we consider the same type of polynomials from above, but on the support of a momentum conserving delta function, $B_n(k)\equiv B(k)\delta_n$, where $\delta_n\equiv \delta(\sum_i p_i)$.
 To impose momentum conservation explicitly, we can choose three particles (for example 2, 3, and 4), and use the following relations:

 This allows other ways of forming gauge invariance in particles 2, 3 and 4.
 For example, for particle 2 we can now have a new gauge invariant of the form

 Such an expression avoids our previous argument: now both particles 2 and 4 can share the same $e_2.p_4$ factor above.
 When checking gauge invariance in at most $n-3$ particles this is not a problem, as we can always impose momentum conservation in such a way as to avoid these three special particles.
 However, for more than $n-3$ particles, at least one particle has to be affected by momentum conservation.